mojojojoe/code-review/sectionA/review.md

 - variable assignments on the same line (see lines 1 & 16) (first commit)
 - class needs to be defined - did this with basic constructor (second commit)
 - added initial commentary/documenation on class def.
-I noticed that there is an inconsistency of style in variable nameing between camel toe style and underscore style.
+I noticed that there is an inconsistency of style in variable nameing between cameltoe style and underscore style.
 Decided to use the underscore style throughout, except for class names.
 - noticed that the while control structure and contents needed to be properly formatted
--
+- reviewed function stubs. stubs lacked "pass" method.
+Placed them in the SMSMessage class but on assessment, it feels like there should be another class called SMSMessageList.
+Leave that for next step though.